Hults Bruk Aneby Hatchet

 A hatchet earns its place only when it does work a saw cannot do better.

-For camp, the best axe is usually the one that makes small work safer: splitting kindling, trimming legal deadfall, and processing wood that already belongs in a fire ring.
+For camp, the best axe is usually the one that makes small work safer: splitting kindling on a stable block, trimming legal deadfall, and processing wood that already belongs in a fire ring.

-Best forVehicle camp, cabin kits, kindling, small deadfall where legal, and people who know how to use an edge safely.
+Best forVehicle camp, cabin kits, kindling, small deadfall where legal, and users who already have a safe chopping routine.

-Not forBackpacking, fire-ban season, casual camp aesthetics, or anyone who really just needs a folding saw.
+Not forBackpacking, fire-ban season, casual camp aesthetics, crowded campsites, or anyone who really just needs a folding saw.

 Where to Buy